 Our website contains links to affiliate websites and we receive an affiliate commission for any purchase made to the affiliate website by clicking the links in our website.
 Learn More.
 Our reviews are not affected by participation in such programs.

 Omnisend offers all the features you need from an email marketing service at attractive prices and with a user-friendly design.
 The catch?
 You have to have an e-commerce store to use it.
 If you run a web store and want to drive sales through email marketing, Omnisend is well worth considering.
-If not, take a look at our list of the top email marketing services in 2022.
+If you don’t need tools for running a web store, a service like ActiveCampaign is a much stronger option.

 Is Omnisend the Best Email Marketing Service Out There for Promoting a Web Store?